-Rutgers University, Microsoft AI for Earth, Google Earth Outreach and San Diego Zoo Global are proud to announce the world’s first camera trap technology symposium, to take place November 7th and 8th at Google Headquarters in Mountain View, CA.
+Rutgers University, Microsoft AI for Earth, Google Earth Outreach and San Diego Zoo Global are proud to announce the world’s first camera trap technology symposium, to take place November 7th and 8th at Google Headquarters in Mountain View, CA. Registration now open.

 The symposium aims to encourage conversation and collaboration between the camera trap user community and technology developers, and will feature software and hardware demos from Wildlife Insights, Wild Me, TimeLapse, and Conservify, as well as presentations from Zooniverse, the University of British Columbia, the University of Utah, and more.

 The event will also include virtual presentations from Appiko, TrailCamPro, and the North Carolina Museum of Natural Sciences, and a camera trapping field trip to the University of California Santa Cruz and Stanford University.

 In-person participation will be limited to 100 people, however virtual attendance is highly encouraged.
 Opportunities are open for a virtual lounge moderator, poster presenters, and roundtable hosts, all of whom will receive waived registration fees.

 This symposium is driven by the enthusiasm of the camera trap community, for which our goal is to provide a forum to share ideas, overcome common tech challenges, and support global conservation efforts.

 Please send all inquiries to [email protected]

 - Thursday Morning – Citizen Science & Land Management (9 – 12:30 PST)

 - Thursday Afternoon 1 – Software (1:30 – 3)

 - Thursday Afternoon 2 – Hardware (3:45 – 5)